mig1984/bashible/README.md

   - quiet output_to_file errlog.txt -2 rsync /foo /bar
 ```

-Both output_to_var and output_to_file accept options: -1|--stdout, -2|--stderr (or both).
-The output_to_file can also --append to it.
+Both functions `output_to_var` and `output_to_file` accept options: -1|--stdout, -2|--stderr (or both).
+The `output_to_file` can also --append to it.
-By prefixing with `quiet` no message will be written on terminal.
+By prefixing with `quiet`, no message will be written on terminal.

-`is` and `of` are just sugar words, they do actually nothing, just improve readability.
+(`is` and `of` are just sugar words, they do actually nothing, but improve readability)

 ## Another example

-In this example, a module `template` is loaded.
-It's just a sourced file which contains some more functions.
+A module `template` is loaded.
+A module is a sourceable file in the same directory as `bashible` and adds some more functions.

-The script expects two arguments (not empty) to be passed on the commandline ($1 and $2).
-Environment variable HOME has to be also set and not be empty.
+In this example, the script expects two arguments passed from the commandline ($1, $2), they should not be empty.
+Also an environment variable HOME has to be something.

 The `template` function is very powerful, you can even generate dynamic html with it.
-See the examples/template.
+See examples/template directory.

 ```bash
 #!/usr/local/bin/bashible